P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 Note that the some files include an ontology reasoner, and an ontology injection method, which can be used to enhance the final performance of the models.
 This research did not utilize an ontology reasoner nor the injection method.
 For descriptions to use this method, see https://github.com/wesselvanree/LCR-Rot-hop-ont-plus-plus.git.

-- `main_clean.py`: remove opinions that contain implicit targets and invalid targets due to translation or Aspect-Code-Switching
+- `main_clean.py`: cleans dataset by removing opinions with implicit or invalid targets which are either found in the original dataset or occur during translation and Aspect-Code-Switching.
 - `main_translate.py`: contains a main method to create the datasets needed for all models which require translation.
-Also contains all functions needed to create Multilingual datasets manually, a description of how to run each model is given below.
-Our version uses Google API for translation.
+Here, we use Google API for translations.
+The translation process can also be carried out manually using functions.
-- `main_embed_mbert.py`: generate mBERT embeddings, these embeddings are used by the other programs.
+- `main_embed_mbert.py`: generates mBERT embeddings, which are utilised when running in tuning, training and validation of our model.
-- `main_embed_xlmr.py`: generate XLM-R_base and XLM-R embeddings, these embeddings are used by the other programs.
+- `main_embed_xlmr.py`: generates XLM-R_base and XLM-R embeddings, which are utilised when running in tuning, training and validation of our model.
-- `main_hyperparam.py`: run hyperparameter optimization.
+- `main_hyperparam.py`: runs hyperparameter optimization.
 This method can be used both for models with contrastive learning and for models without contrastive learning.
 Note that for models with contrastive learning, we first optimise model parameters and then subsequently optimise the beta.
-- `main_train.py`: train the model for a given set of hyperparameters.
-- `main_validate.py`: validate a trained model.
+- `main_train.py`:  trains a specific model using the hyperparameter inputs from the tuning done in `main_hyperparam.py`.
+- `main_validate.py`: validates the trained model using the test data of the requested language.
+Prints various model evaluation scores.
+- `main_plot.py`: plots the t-SNE plots of the high-level sentiment representation vectors used in the final layer of LCR-Rot-hop++.

 ## Models
 ### XLMR_base-LCR-Rot-hop++
 Run `main_clean.py` on the English train and test datasets, which are selected by passing either "Train" or "Test" as parameter inputs for the variable "--phase".
 Note that the test dataset for the language that the model is evaluated on also needs to be cleaned.
 Second, create XLM-R_base embeddings, which is done with `main_embed_xlmr.py` and setting the variable "--model-spec" to "xlm-roberta-base".
 For XLM-R embeddings, set "--model-spec" to "xlm-roberta-large".
 For mBERT embeddings, use `main_embed_mbert.py` instead.
 Then, run `main_hyperparam.py`, which provides a checkpoint file in the "data" folder, which contains the hyperparameter values needed to be changed in `main_train.py`.
 After updating the hyperparameters manually, run `main_train.py`, which gives a model as output, ready to be tested.
-Last, validate the model with `main_validate.py`, which outputs the performance measures.
+Lastly, validate the model with `main_validate.py`, which outputs the performance measures.

 #### Adjustments for Contrastive Learning